 Gain information about internships in any of the following ways:

 - Meet with EHE Career Development, Derraya Miller or your program area internship instructor and ask about criteria for an approved internship.

 - Attend job fairs, employer information sessions, and networking opportunities on campus.

 - Research job boards: Handshake, Columbus Internships, Ohio Means Internships.

-- Visit Career Services and learn how to research for an internship, update or revise your resume, cover letter, and schedule a mock interview.
+- Visit Career Development and learn how to research for an internship, update or revise your resume, cover letter, and schedule a mock interview.

 Make contact with potential employers in one of the following ways:

 - Fill out the company's internship, volunteer, or employment application.